sameersbn/docker-gitlab/README.md

 The image can be configured to automatically take backups on a daily or monthly basis.
 Adding -e "GITLAB_BACKUPS=daily" to the docker run command will enable daily backups, while -e "GITLAB_BACKUPS=monthly" will enable monthly backups.

 Daily backups are created at 02 am (UTC) everyday, while monthly backups are created on the 1st of every month at the same time as the daily backups.

+By default, when automated backups are enabled, backups are held for a period of 7 days.
+While when automated backups are disabled, the backups are held for an infinite period of time.
+This can behaviour can be configured via the GITLAB_BACKUP_EXPIRY option.

 ## Upgrading